Why does SEO matter?

 Once you know what you rank for, we get to finally have fun!
 Working on ranking for your target list of keywords.

 We start the SEO growth game with cleaning up your URLs.
 Go through your website and clean up EVERY URL.
 The URLs of websites you want indexed, should not be longer than a few words.
+Use 301 redirects to let search engines know where the content on the previous URLs have been moved to.

 The goal is for the short URLs to